 Domain Name System Security Extensions (DNSSEC) provide an additional layer of security on top of your DNS.
 This DNS best practice prevents a certain kind of attack where the attacker intercepts and potentially alters the DNS queries and responses.
 DNSSEC ensures that the users are communicating with the intended website or service, and not a malicious version of it.
 However, it’s important to note that DNSSEC can be complex to implement and manage and should be thoroughly tested before deployment.

-Monitor DNS traffic
+Monitor & Control DNS traffic

 Keep an eye on your DNS traffic.
 Unusual patterns or a sudden increase in DNS queries could signal a security breach or a DDoS attack.
 By leveraging monitoring services and implementing alert systems, organizations can quickly identify and mitigate any unusual DNS activity, minimizing the impact of potential threats.